Pathi-rao/Image-Similarity-Estimation-using-Siamese-Neural-Networks/README.md

 During the test time, we have compared images from same class and as well as images from other class and obtained their distance metric, which helped us analyze the performance of our model.

 ## Installation

 1. Clone the repo using the following command:
 ```bash
 git clone https://github.com/Pathi-rao/Project_for_Numerical_methods_for_algorithmic_systems_and_NeuralNetworks
 ```
+2. Download the data from the provided link in [data](https://github.com/Pathi-rao/Image-Similarity-Estimation-using-Siamese-Neural-Networks/tree/main/data) folder and extract it.
+Also, please sure to update the file paths if necessary.

-2. Create a virtual environment with Python(For this step I will assume that you are able to create a virtual environment with `virtualenv`, but in any case you can check an example [here](https://realpython.com/python-virtual-environments-a-primer/).)
+3. Create a virtual environment with Python(For this step I will assume that you are able to create a virtual environment with `virtualenv`, but in any case you can check an example [here](https://realpython.com/python-virtual-environments-a-primer/).)

  - Activate the virtual environment and `cd` into the project directory

-3. Install requirements using `pip`:
+4. Install requirements using `pip`:
 ```bash
 pip install -r requirements.txt
 ```
-4. Run `train.py` to start training the model and use `test.py` to do inference on any two images
+5. Run `train.py` to start training the model and use `testing_image_pair.py` to do inference on any two images
 ## References

 * Paul Bergmann, Kilian Batzner, Michael Fauser, David Sattlegger, Carsten Steger: The MVTec Anomaly Detection Dataset: A Comprehensive Real-World Dataset for Unsupervised Anomaly Detection;